 Where to stay in Cernobbio

-The four-star Hotel Asnigo is a pristine hotel with bright, modern interiors, a terrace restaurant and a swimming pool with exceptional views.
+Hotel Asnigo: The four-star Hotel Asnigo is a pristine hotel with bright, modern interiors, a terrace restaurant, and a swimming pool with exceptional views.
 The Art Nouveau building stands out in the town and the floor-to-ceiling windows of the breakfast room allow you to soak up the atmosphere while enjoying a delicious continental breakfast.
+Click here for more information and to check the latest prices.

-Loctaed in the heart of Cernobbio, La Corte di Zizi offers one and two-bedroom apartments with comfortable rooms, well-equipped kitchens and modern bathrooms.
+La Corte di Zizi: Located in the heart of Cernobbio, La Corte di Zizi offers one and two-bedroom apartments with comfortable rooms, well-equipped kitchens, and modern bathrooms.
 These cosy apartments will feel like a home away from home in Cernobbio, Lake Como.
+Click here for more information and to check the latest prices.

 Gravedona is a town on Lake Como that evokes a sense of historic charm, as well as exuding a sense of peace and quiet, unlike some of the other larger towns on the Lake, such as Menaggio and Bellagio.
 During your time in Gravedona, make sure you visit the Church of Santa Maria del Tiglio, a twelfth-century Church built in the Romanesque style, providing it with a sense of charm and elegance, which is emphasised by the beautiful surroundings.